Health and Productivity Management

 2. Fostering preventive dentistry* habits

-3. Reinforcing countermeasures for three common types of cancer*
+3. Subsidy program for countermeasures to three common types of cancer*

 Lion established the Mental Health Basic Policy in 2004, and continually and systematically promotes mental care for employees based on the Guidelines for Maintaining and Improving Mental Health of Workers.